 There are a number of ways in which a smartphone can become bricked.
 Here are some tips so you can figure out if your phone is bricked and what to do if it is.

-If a device is hard bricked, it does not power on or shows any manufacturer logo on the screen.
+If a device is hard bricked, it does not power on or show any manufacturer logo on the screen.
 Causes of hard bricking include corrupted firmware, an interrupted or improper flashing procedure, and, more rarely, a malicious software attack.
 A “hard-bricked” mobile phone or other device is more difficult to recover and may require using external interface systems.
 If your phone is hard bricked and you have insurance, look to see if your coverage includes mechanical defects.
 This could even mean some type of property insurance.

 In the case of a soft-bricked phone, it may be possible to recover and unbrick the phone yourself or through a retailer or independent service provider.
 Often, if you can connect the phone to your PC or laptop via a USB port, you can reinstall the operating system and reset the device settings.
 Check to make sure you have backed up or performed data recovery before taking this step, as it may wipe any data on the phone’s internal storage.

-If you have a hard-bricked phone however you may find it worthwhile to try and get a new phone through insurance rather than paying for a complicated recovery attempt that may or may not work.
-If you’re an AT&T customer you will want to know how to activate your insurance replacement phone.
+If you have a hard-bricked phone, however, you may find it worthwhile to try and get a new phone through insurance rather than paying for a complicated recovery attempt that may or may not work.
+If you’re an AT&T customer, you will want to know how to activate your insurance replacement phone.

 When you go to file an insurance claim for a bricked device, the first step in the claims process is to check and see if mechanical defects or damage is covered.
 If so, you should be able to file a successful mobile phone insurance claim for your bricked phone, even if you suspect the malfunction is due to a cyber-attack or malware.
 Depending on the policy, it may be easier to get a replacement device if there is water damage or other physical damage.